-Climate change is adding to the probability of waterlogging, heat, drought, and flooding.
-This poses risks for our economy, health, and safety.
-It is of paramount importance for the Netherlands to adapt to such changes.
-One way to adapt is by rendering our built-up and rural areas climate-proof and water-resilient.
-The Delta Programme is addressing these goals under the heading of “spatial adaptation”.
+Climate change is making problems with excess water, heat, drought, and flooding more likely.
+This results in risks for our economy, health, and safety.
+It is of paramount importance for the Netherlands to adapt to these changes.
+One way to adapt is by structuring our urban and rural areas in climate-resilient and water-robust ways.
+The Delta Programme is working on this challenge under the heading of ‘spatial adaptation’.

 Delta Decision and Delta Plan